raidendotai/cofounder/README.md

 and change the `op:LLM::GEN` parameter `concurrency` to a higher value

-The default LLM concurrency is set to `1` so you can see what's happening in your console streams step by step - but you can increment it to `5`-`8`
+The default LLM concurrency is set to `2` so you can see what's happening in your console streams step by step - but you can increment it depending on your api keys limits

 ---